andy-yun/pytorch-0.4-yolov3/README.md

 ```
 python train.py -d cfg/coco.data -c cfg/yolo_v3.cfg -w yolov3.weights
 ```

+* new weights are saved in backup directory along to epoch numbers (last 5 weights are saved, you control the number of backups in train.py)

 * The above command shows the example of training process.
 I didn't execute the above command.
 But, I did successully train my own data with the pretrained yolov3.weights.